1. Run a disk check using the built-in tool in your computer's operating system.

 Option 2.
 Use Free Partition Manager Software for SSD repair

 Step 1.
-Open Qiling Partition Master on your computer.
-Then, locate the disk, click the partition you want to check, and choose "Surface test".
+Open Qiling Partition Master on your computer, locate the disk, click the partition you want to check, and choose "Surface test".

 Step 2.
 In the Check File System window, selected and click "Proceed".

 Step 3.
-The software will begin checking your partition file system on your disk.
+The software will start scanning your disk's partition file system.

-If the SSD is already on your computer, pull the data cable, but not the power cable.
-If you're installing the SSD in a desktop or connecting it to a loose power supply temporarily, repair SSD in this way.
+If the SSD is already on your computer, remove the data cable but leave the power cable intact.
+If you're installing the SSD in a desktop or connecting it to a loose power supply temporarily, follow this method.

-If all goes well, the SSD drive will come back to life when you connect the data cable or plug the drive back into a laptop.
+If the SSD drive is successfully revived, it will start functioning again once you reconnect the data cable or plug it back into a laptop.

-If the master boot record on SSD is damaged, the SSD will fail to boot and not working.
-In this case, you can directly use the "Rebuild MBR" feature of Qiling Partition Master to solve the problem and repair SSD.
+If the master boot record on an SSD is damaged, it will prevent the SSD from booting and functioning properly.
+To resolve this issue, you can utilize the "Rebuild MBR" feature in Qiling Partition Master, which can repair the SSD by rebuilding the master boot record.

 If the SSD is your system disk and the MBR has damaged, your computer may not start properly.
-At this time, you can create an Qiling Partition Master WinPE bootable disk to rebuild MBR (only supported in the pro version).
+To fix this, you can create a Qiling Partition Master WinPE bootable disk to rebuild MBR, which is only supported in the pro version.

 Step 1.
 Create a WinPE bootable disk